PeterDieter/inceptionv3/ReadMe.md

 # InceptionV3 Model in Pytorch

 I am using the dog/cats dataset to train the model.
 To train the model run the script trainModel.py.
+Please note that due to limited CPU capacity and not using cuda(), number of images passed through the NN at once is limited.
-Make sure to have the training picture in foler /training_set/training_set/cats and /training_set/training_set/dogs.
+Make sure to have the training pictures in folder /training_set/training_set/cats and /training_set/training_set/dogs.
+In training, accuracy converges to near 1, loss to near 0.
+In test set, accuracy is at 96.6%.
-The training plots are as follow:
+The training plots are as follows:

 ## Training Accuracy Plot
 <img width="600" height="500" src="ReadMeImages/Accuracy.png">

 ## Training Cross Entropy Loss Plot
 <img width="600" height="500" src="ReadMeImages/CrossEntropyLoss.png">